seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Enter DOMITIUS ENOBARBUS and LEPIDUS*

 **LEPIDUS**
-Good Enobarbus, ’tis a worthy deed,
+Good Enobarbus, 'tis a worthy deed,
 And shall become you well, to entreat your captain
 To soft and gentle speech.

 **DOMITIUS ENOBARBUS**
 I shall entreat him
 To answer like himself: if Caesar move him,
-Let Antony look over Caesar’s head
+Let Antony look over Caesar's head
 And speak as loud as Mars.
 By Jupiter,
-Were I the wearer of Antonius’ beard,
+Were I the wearer of Antonius' beard,
-I would not shave’t to-day.
+I would not shave't to-day.

 **LEPIDUS**
-’Tis not a time
+'Tis not a time
 For private stomaching.

 **DOMITIUS ENOBARBUS**
 Every time
-Serves for the matter that is then born in’t.
+Serves for the matter that is then born in't.

 **LEPIDUS**
 But small to greater matters must give way.